 Psychology professor Gail Matthews conducted a goal-setting study, and “discovered that those who wrote down their goals and dreams on a regular basis achieved those desires at a significantly higher level than those who did not.”

 Still not quite ready to grab a journal and pen?
 Ask yourself this: What do you have to lose?
-The practice of journaling has many advantages and few disadvantages.
-In addition to the benefits already listed above...
+Journal writing has many advantages and few disadvantages.
+In addition to the benefits already listed above…

 - It’s cheap.
 Unlike costly therapy, anyone can grab a notebook and pen, find a quiet corner, and go to town.

 - It’s private.
 Does the idea of sharing your deepest thoughts with a therapist you just met sound unappealing?
 No problem!
 What happens in Las Journal stays in Las Journal.
 No one needs to know that what you really think about your boss or your neighbor but you and your stationary.

 - Go at your own pace.
 In a world where we always feel like we’re trying to keep up or get ahead, writing is something that can – in fact, must – happen at your own pace.
 Also, handwriting your journal forces your mind to slow to the pace of the pen – a gentle way to calm a whirlwind of constant thoughts.

 “Paper is more patient than people.” – Anne Frank

 Journal for Joy!
 Check out our FREE Journal You Way Towards Joy Guide, which provides you with ten journal writing ideas specifically designed to help you reduce stress and find more joy in your day.